 Mickey made his way into the Kash-n-Grab just before closing.
 He knew that Kash’s little fem nazi wife had taken their two brats for an ‘extended vacation’ to her mother’s house.
-Which he knew was just fancy grown-up talk for the bitch finally got wise and left him.
-For now at least, with the new baby on the way he knew she’d be back soon enough, which was why he had to get this whole thing set up now.
+Which he knew was just fancy bullshit talk for the bitch left him after their little talk this morning.
+For now at least, he knew she’d be back soon enough, she had too much invested in this marriage to just let it drop now, not after they had already come to an understanding.

-“Hey, Kash, how you been?
+“Hey, Kash, how have you been?
 Long time no punch buddy.”
 Watching the older man flinch just from his words was a mood boost he really needed just then.
 It made him smile.
+He wasn’t sure how much Linda had told him but he had to know enough to know the position he was in now.
+He had no power at all here, he was the one on the wrong side of the law here and had to toe the line if he wanted to keep his freedom and his family.

 Kash opened up his store the next morning with the worst feeling of dread in the pit of his stomach.
-He had of course done what Mickey had asked of him the night before, but he was also certain that there was more to the story than what he knew.
+He had of course done what Mickey had asked of him the night before, after a very heated call with his wife, but he was also certain that there was more to the story than what he knew.
 When he looked up at the sound of the bell and saw Ian’s older brother and sister standing there looking at him with determination lighting their faces his certainty turned into a dead weight in his chest.

 “We hope so.
 We’re here about Ian… and Mickey.”

 “Save it pervo, we already know about you and Ian, and we know about Mickey and Ian, and frankly I am fighting a very strong urge to just deck you on principle.
 Good news for you though is that no matter how fucked up your thing with my brother was it has nothing on his new thing with that grimey thug so you’re being cut some slack.”
 What was it with everyone threatening him with bodily harm lately.
-He’d known when he and Ian had began their little arrangement that there was always the possibility that someone would find out and violence would be a factor in that revelation but he was beginning to understand just how severely he’d underestimated everyone’s reactions.
-He’d thought that that because of Ian’s age people would overlook it for the most part, he had been wrong.
+He’d known when he and Ian had begun their little arrangement that there was always the possibility that someone would find out and violence would be a factor in that revelation but he was beginning to understand just how severely he’d underestimated everyone’s reactions.
+He’d thought that because of Ian’s age people would overlook it for the most part, he wasn’t a child not really he had the responsibilities, the mind and the physique of a man, he had been wrong.

 “Look Kash, we didn’t come here to give you a hard time, we came here to let you know a few things and then to ask you a favor.
 Not for us, but for Ian.”
 He could tell from the look in Fiona’s eyes that while she hated him almost as much as her brother, and she found him disgusting in that way that it seemed only women could, she was trying to be civil in the hopes of getting what she wanted.

-His family thought that they knew Mickey and what he was capable of, hell they even had a back up plan a last resort which involved going to Terry about the whole thing.
+His family thought that they knew Mickey and what he was capable of, hell they even had a back up plan, a last resort which involved going to Terry about the whole thing.
 That just proved to him how unprepared his family was.
-He hadn’t spent a lot of time with the entire Milkovich family, he mainly split his time between hanging out with Mandy and doing everything he could to keep Mickey happy, but there were times when he would see the others and what he saw didn’t add up to what he’d thought he’d known before his thing with Mickey had started.
+He hadn’t spent a lot of time with the entire Milkovich family, he mainly split his time between hanging out with Mandy who still tried to be his friend and doing everything he could to keep Mickey happy, but there were times when he would see the others and what he saw didn’t add up to what he’d thought he’d known before his thing with Mickey had started.

 Mickey was the one in control over at the Milkovich house, he was the one giving out the orders even to Terry, all the others were just as afraid of him as he was.
 He hadn’t understood it at first until one night when he’d come out of Mickey’s room on his way home after Mickey was done with him to find Mickey and Terry fighting.
 Mickey had Terry pinned to the floor and was punching him in the face repeatedly, Terry had tried to fight back, to at least block some of the blows but Mickey had countered every move he made and had beaten him easily.

 When Mickey had gotten up off the very bloody man on the floor he’d yelled about people not doing as they’re told.
-When Mickey had turned and saw him there in the doorway he’d pushed him back into the bedroom and he hadn’t been able to limp back home until the next morning.
+When Mickey had turned and saw him there in the doorway he’d pushed him back into the bedroom and he hadn’t been able to limp back home until well into the night.
 Fighting really did get Mickey’s blood up, he supposed he should have remembered that before giving in to his family’s demands that he leave him.

 “Hey firecrotch.”
 Spinning around he found Mickey leaning against the magazine rack by the door dressed in the security jacket that the store kept for the few times a year they could afford to hire someone to stand guard over their merchandise.